 Three key features have been improved in the new update.
 They existed in Final Draft 10 but they’ve made some adjustments for Final Draft 11.

-The collaboration is one of the most useful features of this software for those that want to work together.
+The real-time collaboration is one of the most useful features of this software for those that want to work together.
 There are many tools that make collaboration easy and effective.
 The ability to collaborate is a dealbreaker for some.

 For Final Draft 11, they added a chat room option.
 So, you can converse with your team and work on the project simultaneously.

 The beat board is a board where you can layout anything you need.
 Beats can be anything from characters to plot points.
+It can also be used to create storyboards.

 For Final Draft 11, they added a few features to the beat board to make it even better:

-- Add images by dragging and dropping.
+- Insert images by dragging and dropping.

 - Drag content to and from your script and retain the format.